yuvalbennaim/simpleton-state-manager/README.md

 ## Examples

-Switch to the /examples folder
+Switch to the /examples folder and view the README file

 ### webcomponents_node
 Example of a vanilla JS / WebComponents implementation running on Node.JS.